Aniways/sdk/docs/android/guides/Icons-on-demand/Getting started.md

 }
 ```

-Please note that more info on the emoticons on demand button can be found in the “Aniways Emoticons Button Guide.docx” file in the SDK zip.
+ > Please note: that more info on the emoticons on demand button can be found in the “Aniways Icons on demnd Guide”.